EDF Energy Trust: How to Apply for a Grant in 2021

 - Evidence of all income, both before and after any reductions.

 - Evidence of a significant life-changing event

 How will you know if you have been successful?

 Once you have submitted your application, the Fund will check that you have provided all the necessary information for review.
 You will be notified within six days if you need to submit any additional information.
 You should hear a decision about your application within six weeks.

 If you have not received a response, you can check the status of your application by logging in to your online account.
 We also recommend you check the spam or junk folders in your email, as sometimes the response may end up there.

-The EDF Energy Customer Support Fund receives far more applications for assistance than they can actually help, so a positive reply is not guaranteed.
+The EDF Energy Customer Support Fund receives far more applications for assistance than they can actually grant, so a positive reply is not guaranteed.

 If you owe your energy supplier money, the best option is to contact them directly.
 They have systems in place to help people in financial trouble pay their bills.
 Alternatively, you could contact your local Citizens Advice Bureau who can help you set up a payment plan to tackle your debts.

 Can I get help to complete the form?